 DUI Bail Bonds in Atlanta, Georgia

 If you are unfortunate enough to be in the middle of a sobriety checkpoint, don’t think that you can lie your way out of it by just saying you haven’t been drinking.
 Trust me.
 The police will find a way to come up with enough probable cause to have you go through the tests.
-If you have a friend or loved one that has failed the tests at these DUI checkpoints, then you’re going to need a bonding company licensed to write DUI bail bonds in Atlanta.
+If you have a friend or loved one that has failed the tests at these DUI checkpoints, then you’re going to need a bonding company licensed to write DUI bail bonds in Atlanta Georgia.
 Since all bail bonds are not quite created equal, you’re going to want to talk with a bondsman that has executed this type of bond before.
 They’ll ask you a few quick questions over the phone regarding the defendant’s criminal history and your qualifications as a co-signer on the bond.
 Depending on where in Atlanta they are currently being held (City of Atlanta Detention Center, Fulton County, Cobb County, etc.), the release process can take up to 24 hours.
 Just ask the bondsman over the phone how long it will be until they’re released.